edmarola/availability-api/README.md

 The API should be available now in the following host: `http://localhost:3000`.

 #### Docs
-A swagger editor is available in `http://localhost:3000/docs`.
+A swagger documentation is available in `http://localhost:3000/docs`.

 #### Development (optional)
 1. Make sure you have Python 3.x installed on your machine.